 There was a time when people in need of such help were looked after by faith healers, priests and spiritual masters.
 Stories from folklore and mythology were used to rouse a person to a meaningful existence in spite of trials and tribulations.
 There were clear-cut values to live by.
 Social change has diluted these values and the stories which were effective before, now appear to be naive and irrelevant.
 The situation is worse in urban slums where the alienation is even greater and social support even less.
 But people still go to faith healers and spiritual masters.
 The popularity of lectures on spiritual matters, yoga centres, Vedanta courses and spiritual retreats is apparently on the increase.
 In addition, counselling centres based on modern psychological techniques are also available.
 One hears of transactional analysis, personality development courses, Reiki and Pranik Healing.
 It is estimated that only in the city of Bangalore at least 5000 people pass through these centres every year (Chopra 1994).
 In many cities there are now centres for de-addiction based on a variety of specified or unspecified strategies.

-One does not know how these centres work; what are the philosophies and strategies they use, what is their organisational structure, what are their success stories, what difficulties they come across etc. Research is needed to examine these aspects.
+One does not know how these centres work; what are the philosophies and strategies they use; the nature of financial transactions and their effectiveness.
+Research is needed to examine these aspects.

 - 4. Many psychological problems arise out of social deprivation, social inequities and unhealthy power relationships in the society.
 The problems of battered women, battered children, and suicides because of hopeless existence, are well known.
 While this is an issue for the whole society to consider, special centres dealing with such problems have also come up.
 Programmes are also available in institutions, like schools and colleges as well as some jails, to deal with factors which lead to anti-social behaviour.
-Once again, not much is known about how these programmes are designed.
-Research is required to understand these programmes. - 5.
-There are very significant changes occurring and anticipated in society because of economic re-structuring which is going on in the country.
-Research has been undertaken by some organisations, such as ISST in Delhi, to assess the social consequences of these programmes.
+Once again enthusiasm is not matched by a rigorous assessment of effectiveness of these endeavours. - There are very significant changes occurring and anticipated in society because of economic re-structuring which is going on in the country.
+Research has been undertaken by some organizations, such as ISST in Delhi, to assess the social consequences of these programmes.
 There is also lobbying, education and political action being undertaken to counteract the ill effects of the programmes.
-Research is needed to understand the impact of such programmes.
+Research is needed to assess the impact of such programmes.